 Our common stock currently trades on the Nasdaq Capital Market under the symbol "LMFA."
 The Nasdaq Marketplace Rules contain various continued listing criteria that companies must satisfy in order to remain listed on the exchange.
-On May 8, 2018, we received a notice from Nasdaq stating that we are not in compliance with the requirement of Nasdaq Listing Rule 5550(a)(2) for continued listing on the Nasdaq Capital Market (the "Bid Price Rule"), as a result of the closing bid price of our common stock being below \$1.00 per share for 30 consecutive business days.
-Nasdaq Listing Rules provide that we have 180 calendar days, or until November 5, 2018, to regain compliance with the Bid Price Rule.
+On September 25, 2019, we received a notice from Nasdaq stating that we are not in compliance with the requirement of Nasdaq Listing Rule 5550(a)(2) for continued listing on the Nasdaq Capital Market (the "Bid Price Rule"), as a result of the closing bid price of our common stock being below \$1.00 per share for 30 consecutive business days.
+Nasdaq Listing Rules provide that we had 180 calendar days, or until March 23, 2020, to regain compliance with the Bid Price Rule.
 To regain compliance, the closing bid price of our common stock has to be at least \$1.00 per share for a minimum of 10 consecutive business days.
-If we are unable to regain compliance by November 5, 2018, we may be eligible for an additional 180-day period to demonstrate compliance with the Bid Price Rule.
-To qualify for the additional compliance period, we will be required to meet the continued listing requirement for market value of publicly held shares set forth in Nasdaq Listing Rule 5550(a) and all other initial listing standards set forth in Nasdaq Listing Rule 5505, with the exception of the Bid Price Rule, and will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period.
-If we do not qualify for the second compliance period or fail to regain compliance during the second 180-day period, then we expect that Nasdaq will provide notice that our common stock is subject to delisting from the Nasdaq Capital Market, at which point we would have an opportunity to appeal the delisting determination to a Nasdaq hearings panel.
+We were unable to regain compliance by March 23, 2020, we may be eligible for an additional 180-day period to demonstrate compliance with the Bid Price Rule.
+To qualify for the additional compliance period, we will be required to meet the continued listing requirement for market value of publicl y held shares set forth in Nasdaq Listing Rule 5505, with the exception of the Bid Price Rule, and will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period.
+If we do not qualify for the second compliance period or fail to regain compliance during the second 180-day period, then we expect that Nasdaq will provide notice that our common stock is subject to delistig from the Nasdaq Capital Market, at which point we would have an opportunity to appeal the delisting determination to a Nasdaq hearings panel.
+Although we currently believe that we will likely not be granted a second 180-day compliance period, we currently intend to appeal any delisting determination to a Nasdaq hearings panel.

 The Board of Directors' primary objective in proposing the Reverse Stock Split is to raise the per share trading price of our common stock in the event it becomes necessary in order to maintain and/or regain compliance with the Bid Price Rule.
-If a delisting from Nasdaq were to occur, the Company believes its common stock would be eligible to be quoted on the inter-dealer electronic quotation and trading system operated by Pink OTC Markets Inc. commonly referred to as the Pink Sheets and now known as the OTCQB market.
+If a delisting from Nasdaq were to occur, the company believes its common stock would be eligible to be quoted on the inter-dealer electronic quotation and trading system operated by Pink OTC Markets Inc. commonly referred to as the "Pink Sheets" and now known as the OTCQB market.
 The common stock may also be quoted on the Over-the-Counter Bulletin Board (the "OTCBB"), an electronic quotation service maintained by the Financial Industry Regulatory Authority ("FINRA"), provided that a market maker in the common stock files the appropriate application with, and such application is cleared by, FINRA.
 These markets are generally considered to be less efficient than, and not as broad as, the Nasdaq Capital Market.
-If our common stock were to trade on the OTCQB or the OTCBB, selling such shares could be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' coverage of the Company may be reduced.
+If our common stock were to trade on the OTCQB or the OTCBB, selling such shares could be more difficult because smaller quantities of shares would likely be bought and sold and, transactions could be delayed.
 In addition, in the event our common stock is delisted, broker-dealers have certain regulatory burdens imposed upon them, which may discourage broker-dealers from effecting transactions in our shares, further limiting their liquidity.
 These factors could result in lower prices and larger spreads in the bid and ask prices for our common stock.